Privacy Policy

 A Privacy Policy is required to:

-• Clearly detail the personal and sensitive information your entity collects and holds;
+Clearly outline the personal and sensitive information your practice collects and holds;

-• State what disclosure, if any, your entity will make to overseas recipients.
+State what, if any, disclosures your practice makes to overseas recipients;

 Interested in learning more about why your medical practice needs a Privacy Policy?
 You can read our article here.